mark-mackay/week_06_day_01_homework/README.md

+## NOTE:
+####I will not be in tomorrow at all now due to the condition getting much worst unfortunately so I'll update after the doctors appointment.
+Is there any way I can skype in or is that too disruptive?
+####Just a feed into the classroom would suffice.

 # Episode  1
 ###
 ###  Anticipate that this will log "The murderer is Miss Scarlet." as all the constants seem to be declared in the same scope.